I Bought an Inflatable Family Pool for Summer and I’m Not Even Sorry

 Float 2 pack

 That’s it!
-We are officially ready for our stay at home summer.
+We are officially ready for our stay-at-home summer.

 Are you planning to get a pool?
 Let me know if you have any questions!